OpenRTX/openrtx.github.io/hardware/hd1.md

 ## Flashing

 Support for flashing the Ailunce HD1 is implemented in [this `radio_tool` fork](https://github.com/n1zzo/radio_tool), to be merged upstream.
-You can flash a raw binary as produced by objcopy, the bootloader will write it at offset `0x4000`.
+You can flash a raw binary as produced by `objcopy`, the bootloader will write it at offset `0x4000`.

 ## Memory Mapping